kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 [Link to an extension of the above amendment published at 86 FR 13448, Mar.
 9, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=c655fceaa2f6bc66ffb5e82b9f70b618&mc=true&node=20210309y1.1)

 \(a\) *Flight risk through orbital insertion or impact.* Acceptable flight risk through orbital insertion for an orbital launch vehicle, and through impact for a suborbital launch vehicle, is measured in terms of the expected average number of casualties (Ec) to the collective members of the public exposed to debris hazards from any one launch.
-To obtain safety approval, an applicant must demonstrate that the risk level associated with debris from an applicant's proposed launch meets the public risk criteria of §417.107(b)(1) of this chapter for impacting inert and impacting explosive debris.
+To obtain safety approval, an applicant must demonstrate that the risk level associated with debris from an applicant's proposed launch meets the public risk criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b)(1) of this chapter for impacting inert and impacting explosive debris.

 \(b\) *Hazard identification and risk assessment.* To demonstrate compliance with paragraph (a) of this section, an applicant must file an analysis that identifies hazards and assesses risks to public health and safety and safety of property associated with nominal and non-nominal flight of its proposed launch.